-- 1. As soon as the power and instrument air supply to the purging and monitoring unit has been set up, the initial purging process begins. - Once the initial purging process has been successfully completed and the specified internal housing pressure has been generated, the power supply to the analyzer is established and the analyzer commences the start routine.
+- 1 As soon as the power and instrument air supply to the purging and monitoring unit has been set up, the initial purging process begins. - 2 Once the initial purging process has been successfully completed and the specified internal housing pressure has been generated, the power supply to the analyzer is established and the analyzer commences the start routine.

-Special features of the EPL Dc/Db design
+Special features of the design for Categories 3D/2D (Dc/Db)